 But… with the help of a good mentor and some sluething, it turns out the numbers just don’t quite add up to that.
 You can see it for yourself.

 No no, not station drama, but the bunker gear!
 You read that right.
 Bunker gear (or turnout gear) should not be coming inside your house.
 It really shouldn’t even be in the family vehicle.

 Why?
 Glad you asked!
-Bunker Gear is covered in carcinogens from the fires your husband has faught- so bringing that into your home is increasing your risk of cancer via exposure to chemicals and contaminants found by many organizations to cause cancer.
+Bunker Gear is covered in carcinogens from the fires your husband has fought- so bringing that into your home is increasing your risk of illness via exposure to chemicals and contaminants found by many organizations to cause cancer.
 There are some easy tips you can do to reduce the risks!